-Here are some FAQs about Coloclue and its services, also to be seen as the house rules.
+Here are some FAQs about Coloclue and its services, which can be seen as a brief interpretation of the bylaws of ColoClue (in Dutch).
 Each member must understand and endorse what is mentioned below.

 If you have any questions around what’s written here, we’d like to hear that.
 If, for instance, there’s something in the FAQ that makes you think “Wow, Coloclue is dumb!
 If that’s true I don’t want to be a member!“, please send us an email through our contact form, because there’s a good chance there’s a misunderstanding.